The whole Bible is good for you, but to understand the written word, you need to know the Living Word.

 So if God is doing the giving, who is doing the taking?
 Again, Jesus provides the answer:

-“The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
-(Joh 10:10)
+The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.
+(John 10:10)

 Karma versus grace

-If you think that God gives and takes away, then you have more faith in karma than grace.
+If you think God gives and takes away, you have more faith in karma than grace.
 Karma says what goes around comes around.
-If you’re healthy now, you’ll likely be sick tomorrow.
-If you’re prospering now, poverty’s waiting just around the next corner.
+If you’re healthy now, you’ll be sick tomorrow.
+If you’re prospering now, poverty’s waiting around the next corner.
 When disappointments and hardships come, you won’t be surprised.
 You’ll just throw in the towel and say, “I knew it was too good to last.”

-Are you a Job or a David?
+Are you Job or David?

-Because David “encouraged himself in the LORD his God” (1 Sam 30:6).
+Because David “encouraged himself in the Lord his God” (1 Sam 30:6).
 In his pain David considered God’s goodness and realized that God was not behind his loss.
 He understood that it was not God’s will for him to suffer and, so strengthened, he fought back and prevailed.

 I wish I could go back in time and get to Job before his friends did.
-I would say, “Job, God didn’t kill your kids!
-He didn’t steal your livelihood and make you sick.
+I would say, “God didn’t kill your kids!
+He didn’t steal your livestock and make you sick.
 You’ve been robbed!
 The devil is having a go at you.
-Don’t sit there in the ashes and cry about it, get up and fight!
-Are you a warrior or a weakling?
-Are you a victor or a victim?”
+Don’t sit there in the ashes and cry about it, get up and fight!”

 The church will never see victory if we think God is behind our suffering.
 If we think God is robbing us we won’t even resist.
 We’ll let the devil waltz in and plunder our families all the while singing “He gives and takes away.”
-Funny, but I can’t imagine Jesus or David doing that.